Verpous/mscripts/README.md

 ...
 ```

 What you're seeing here is a few of the actors who've been in movies I own on DVD, sorted by how many of those movies they've been in.
 This snippet only includes the top few.
-For every actor, it shows all the movies from my 'owned on DVD' list that they've been in sorted by release date, their roles in those movies, and the average rating and metascore of those movies.
+For every actor, it shows all the movies from my "owned on DVD" list that they've been in sorted by release date, their roles in those movies, and the average rating and metascore of those movies.

 You can create lists like this for various types of crew: cast, directors, writers, composers, producers, cinematographers, and stunt cast.
 You can also control sorting options: you can sort movies by their release date, the date you watched them, their rating by IMDb users, their rating by you, their metascore, or alphabetically.
 You can sort people too, by their average user rating, your rating, or metascore, by the number of movies they've been in from the list, alphabetically, or by the number of people in the group (more on that later).
 You can also apply a filter to only see movies that you rated.